-Patients who receive Botox treatment are injected with a diluted form of a safe toxin that causes the relaxation and eventual controlled paralysis of certain treated muscles.
-A Botox injection effectively blocks specific nerve signals to each treated muscle, causing them to no longer have the ability to contract.
-Wrinkles, fine lines and other facial imperfections caused by sun damage, slight injury or the natural aging process are each softened as a result of Botox Reno.
+Patients who receive a botox treatment at the Integrated Dermatology of Reno are injected with a diluted form of a safe toxin that causes the relaxation and eventual controlled paralysis of certain treated muscles.
+A botox injection effectively blocks specific nerve signals to each treated muscle, causing them to no longer have the ability to contract.
+Wrinkles, fine lines, and other facial imperfections caused by sun damage, slight injury, or the natural aging process are each softened as a result of getting botox from our Reno botox specialists.

 - Stroke Patients